Six Ways Merchants Can Prevent, Reduce and Manage Chargebacks

 Some of the most common pitfalls include:

-- Descriptor confusion—when the customer cannot easily recognize the merchant name on their statement
+- Descriptor confusion—when the customer cannot easily recognise the merchant name on their statement

 - Double billing—when the merchant charges a customer twice for the same purchase